 The Anita White Foundation at the University of Chichester is pleased to invite submissions for the Celia Brackenridge International Research Award.
 The aim of the Award is to recognise and promote excellence in scholarship on child welfare in sport and/or women and sport.
 The award is part of the continued legacy of Professor Brackenridge’s research and activism on these two themes.
 The Anita White Foundation offers this award within our broader aims of contributing to the preservation of the heritage of women in sport and to facilitate research.

-We are offering an award of five hundred pounds (£500) for an entry that demonstrates excellence in published sociological scholarship on child welfare in sport and/or on women and sport.
+We are offering an award of five hundred pounds (£500) for an entry that demonstrates excellence in published social science scholarship on child welfare in sport and/or on women and sport.

-The winner will be announced at the end of September 2018 on the ChangeMakers website.
+The winner will be announced at the end of September 2019 on the Anita White Foundation and Changemakers websites.

-The award is to be spent on activities or expenses related to scholarship and research.
-Some examples are professional development, scholarly events, subscriptions to scholarly publications, and membership to professional associations.
-The award is not open to current members of the AWF Strategy and Operational Management Groups.
+The award is to be spent on activities or expenses related to scholarship and research (for example professional development, scholarly events, subscriptions to scholarly publications, or membership to professional associations).
 The award is to be spent within ten months of receipt.
 The recipient will be required to submit a report of not more than 500 words on how they used the award.
-The Anita White Foundation reserves the right to withdraw the award if necessary.
+The Anita White Foundation reserves the right to withdraw the award.